top of page

 Causes

-The majority of the time-frozen shoulder is not caused however there are some risk factors to consider: Diabetes thyroid issues Hormonal changes such as those that occur during menopause injury to the shoulder surgery on the shoulders open cardiac surgery neck disease affecting the cervical disc
+The majority of the time, frozen shoulder is not caused; however, there are some risk factors to consider: Diabetes, thyroid issues, Hormonal changes such as those that occur during menopause, injury to the shoulder, surgery on the shoulder, open cardiac surgery, and neck disease affecting the cervical disc.

 Symptoms

-The inability to move due to pain and stiffness are the primary signs of a frozen shoulder.
-Most likely, one shoulder will hurt dullly or achyly.
+The inability to move due to pain and stiffness is the primary sign of a frozen shoulder.
+Most likely, one shoulder will hurt dullly or achingly.
 The shoulder muscles that encircle the upper part of your arm may also hurt.
 Your upper arm could be experiencing the same thing.
 Sleeping can be difficult if your pain gets worse at night.
 When you have a frozen shoulder, you typically experience these three stages.

 Stage of frozen: Although your pain may subside, your stiffness may increase.
 It becomes more difficult to move your shoulder and to perform some daily tasks.
 This phase may extend for four to twelve months.